 How do I apply for a fellowship?

 Absolutely!
 It is to mutual advantage that you find the right intellectual and personal fit with your Ph.D. advisor, faculty mentors, and their lab groups and colleagues.
-Professors in BEES and PSYS expect and appreciate contacts from strong potential students, so definitely launch emails to faculty whose research questions and interests match yours.
+Professors expect and appreciate contacts from strong potential students, so definitely email to faculty whose research questions and interests match yours.
 It’s usually best to send a relatively short message (2-3 paragraphs) briefly describing your interests, background, and goals, and attach your resume.

 Does the BISI program interview applicants or sponsor visits to campus?

 We’d be delighted to have you visit campus at any time you’re in the Washington D.C. area.
-We recommend that you contact potential faculty mentors to arrange to talk with them, meet their lab groups, etc. While you’re here, please drop by the Biological Sciences program office (located in room 1247 in the Biology Psychology Building) to say hi, enjoy a cup of coffee, and ask any additional questions!
+Campus tours can be arranged through the admissions office.
+We recommend that you contact potential faculty mentors in advance to arrange to talk with them, meet their lab groups, etc.

 BISI also hosts visit days for select candidates in February to provide opportunities to hear more details about the program, meet faculty and current students and hear about their research, get a feel for the beautiful University of Maryland campus and lively metropolitan area, tour facilities, and connect with other strong applicants.